mwat56/Nele/README.md

 These URLs are protected by an authentication mechanism called _BasicAuth_ (which is supported by browsers for at least twenty years); this is where the username/password file comes in.
 Only users whose credentials (i.e. username and password) are stored in the password file will be given access to the following URLs.
 _So don't forget to setup an appropriate password file_.
-If you forget that (or the file is not accessible for the program) everybody on the net could read, modify, or delete your articles, or add new ones – which you might not like; therefor the system disables all options that might modify your system.
+If you forget that (or the file is not accessible for the program) everybody on the net could read, modify, or delete your articles, or add new ones – which you might not like; therefore the system disables all options that might modify your system.

 * `/ap/` add a new posting.
-A simple Web form will allow you to input whatever's on your mind.
+A simple Web form will allow you to input whatever is on your mind.
 * `/dp/234567890abcdef1` lets you change an article/posting's _date/time_ if you feel the need for cosmetic or other reasons.
-Since you don't usually know/remember the article ID you'll first go to show the article/posting on a single page (`/p/234567890abcdef1`) by selectiing the respective `[*]` link on the index page and then just prepend in the URL the `p` by a `d`.
+Since you don't usually know/remember the article ID you'll first go to show the article/posting on a single page (`/p/234567890abcdef1`) by selecting the respective `[*]` link on the index page and then just prepend the `p` by a `d` in the URL.
 * `/ep/34567890abcdef12` lets you edit the article/posting's _text_ identified by `34567890abcdef12`, e.g. to fix typos or correct the grammar.
 * `/il/` (init list): Assuming you configured the `hashfile` INI-/commandline-option this shows you a simple HTML form by which you can start a background process re-initialising the hashlist.
 It clears the current list and reads all postings to extract the #hashtags and @mentions.
 _Note_: You will barely (if ever) need this option; it's mostly a debugging aid.
 * `/pv/` (pageView): Assuming you set the `pageview` INI-/commandline-option to `true` this shows you a simple HTML form by which you can start a background process checking all postings for page preview images.
-Again, this was implemented as adebugging aid and you won't usually use this option.
+Again, this was implemented as a debugging aid and you won't usually use this option.
 * `/rp/4567890abcdef123` lets you remove (delete) the article/posting identified by `4567890abcdef123` altogether.
 _Note_ that there's no `undo` feature: Once you've deleted an article/posting it's gone.
 * `/share/https://some.host.domain/somepage` lets you share another page URL.